List of Pakistan Test cricket records: Most Test centuries

 A century is a score of 100 or more runs in a single innings.

-Tendulkar has also scored the most centuries in Test cricket with 51.
-South Africa's Jacques Kallis is next on 45 and Ponting with 41 hundreds is in third.
+Sachin Tendulkar has also scored the most centuries in Test cricket with 51.
+South Africa's Jacques Kallis is next on 45 and Ricky Ponting from Australia and Joe Root from England with 41 hundreds is in third each.
 Younis Khan is the highest century-maker for Pakistan.